On algebraic curves A(x)-B(y)=0 of genus zero: Introduction

 All the curves $\f E_{A,B}$ of genus zero listed above, except for \eqref{last}, obviously share the following feature: in fact they are ``series'' of curves with the ``same'' $A$.
 We formalize this observation as follows.
 Say that a rational function $A$ is a {\it basis of series of curves of genus zero} if there exists a sequence of rational functions $B_i$ such that $\deg B_i\rightarrow \infty$ and all the curves $A(x)-B_i(y)=0$ are irreducible and have genus zero.
 Clearly, a description of all bases of series is an important step in understanding of the general problem, and the main goal of the paper is to provide such a description in geometric terms.

-Our main result is the following statement.
+Recall that for a rational function $A$ its normalization $\t A$ is defined as a holomorphic function of the lowest possible degree between compact Riemann surfaces $\t A:\,\t S_A\rightarrow \C\P^1$ such that $\t A$ is a Galois covering and $\t A=A\circ H$ for some holomorphic map $H:\,\t S_A\rightarrow \C\P^1$.
+From the algebraic point of view, the passage from $A$ to $\t A$ corresponds to the passage from the field extension $\C(z)/\C(A)$ to its Galois closure.
+In these terms our main result about bases of series is the following statement.